crumdev/batch-book-loader/readme.md

     ```

 - Right click the results and export out to a file.
-- Format the results to be a json array of objects like in example.json
-- Check the api for your table to match whatever fields you have created
+- Check the api for your table to match whatever fields you have created and format your list into an array of json objects to match.
+For my table the results looked like `example.json`
+- Create the following environment variables and run `loadbooks.py`
+  - AIRTABLE_API_KEY
+  - AIRTABLE_TABLE_ID
+  - AIRTABLE_TABLE_NAME
+  - BOOK_JSON_FILE